sivacit/easy-rag/README.md

 ## Some Basic Functionalities

-1. **The YouTube Summarizer:** is a tool designed to simplify the process of extracting and transcribing audio from YouTube videos.
+1. **The YouTube Summarizer:**
+    - Simplify the process of extracting and transcribing audio from YouTube videos.
 By leveraging `yt-dlp` for downloading audio and OpenAI's `whisper` for transcription, this project provides a seamless way to convert spoken content into text.
-This can be particularly useful for creating subtitles, generating notes, or simply archiving spoken content in a textual format.
+This can be particularly useful for creating subtitles, generating notes, or simply archiving spoken content in a textual format and summarise it.

+2. ** Ask Questions on PDF:**
+    - Comming soon
 ## Prerequisites

 - Python 3.7 or higher